 - Coarse salt and ground pepper

-- Halve baby bok choy lengthwise; rinse under cold water to remove grit.
-Cut crosswise into thin strips; place in a large colander, and sprinkle with coarse salt.
+Halve bok choy lengthwise; rinse under cold water to remove grit.
+Cut crosswise into thin strips; place in a large colander, and sprinkle with salt.
 Toss to coat.
 Top with a plate that fits inside colander; weight with a heavy object (such as a skillet or canned goods).
 Set aside in sink to drain.